 The Story Garden at Northwest Library features characters from classic children's literature, such as Cinderella, Corduroy and Humpty Dumpty.
 Northwest Library has the added feature of the Three Bears Cottage, where children and parents can find a chair that's just right for reading.

 New maid Amelia Bedelia takes all instructions literally, leading her into one hilarious mishap after another.
-Based on the illustrations by Lynn Sweat in the stories by Peggy Parrish.
-(READER)
+Based on the illustrations by Lynn Sweat.

 The story of a poor girl's transformation into a princess retold by Amy Ehrlich and illustrated by Susan Jeffers.
 Penguin, 1985.

 An excellent rendition of the familiar tale with words by Jim Aylesworth and illustrations by Barbara McClintock.
 Scholastic, 1998.

 An exciting rendition of the folk fairytale that finds a little girl searching for things that are just right in the home of three bears.